fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-07-02-decouple-orm-from-data-model.md

     When inheriting from the `Base` object in `orm.py`, and executing `Base.metadata.create_all(engine)`, all those tables will be created.

+!!! note "A note on intput/output"

+    Repository methods can take entities as input, or it can take strings, ints, booleans etc - or no arguments.
+It is likely desirable that it returns entities but that is no strict rule about this.
+Just have them return what makes the most sense.
+Just don't return the ORM objects!

 ## Let's run some commands!

 ### Create the db tables